 Damping Off

 Damping off is caused by bacterial issues in your soil.
 If the soil you used for growing seedlings is old or has been used before, it can cause this issue.
 Soil gnats also have the ability to transfer bacteria into the soil that causes damping off.
 However, sometimes you can do everything right and damping off can still happen.
-There are no warning signs it is about to happen.
+There are no warning signs it’s about to happen.

 Unfortunately, there is no fix to this situation.
 The only option is to plant new seeds.
 Make sure you are using new, sterile soil when starting your seeds.
 We have an article on peat-free seed starting soil that you can make at home – so that you know exactly what is in your soil.